SuperOffice/SDK-Doc/COM.IDatabase/Extras/SuperOffice.COM.SuperOfficeDB.IAssociate.UserLevel.md

 ##SUMMARY

-Obsolete - from SIX we use %roles:SuperOfficeDB.Interop~SuperOffice.COM.SuperOfficeDB.IAssociate~Role%.
+Obsolete - from SIX we use <see cref="SuperOffice.COM.SuperOfficeDB.IAssociate.Role">roles</see>.
 The associates userlevel, the same as set in the admin client.

 UserLevel: